-- Not every cut corresponds to a meaningful assignment. - There's no guarantee we cut either foreground1 or background1.
-If we don't, this means pixel 1 is in both the foreground and background???
+- Not every cut corresponds to a meaningful assignment. - There's no guarantee we cut either fore1 or back1.
+If we don't, this means pixel 1 is in both the foreground and background ...

-So we can try to fix this by making a path that includes both foreground1 and background1.
-Here we apply the standard trick of introducing an ∞ edge.
+So we can try to fix this by making a path that includes both fore1 and back1.
+Here we apply the standard trick of introducing an ∞ weighted edge.